Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): GLP Well-Typing

-\begin{example}[Moded Clauses for \texttt{merge}] We illustrate moded clauses for the \verb|merge| program.
+\ifappendix \begin{example}[Moded Clauses for \texttt{merge}] We illustrate moded clauses for the \verb|merge| program.
 Each moded clause consists of a moded head $H'$ (constructed per Definition~\ref{def:moded-head}) and moded body unit goals (each a produced moded term).
-The complete set of all four clauses appears in Appendix~\ref{app:merge}.

-\textbf{Clause 1 (recursive):} \verb|merge([X|Xs], Ys, [X?|Zs?]) :- merge(Ys?, Xs?, Zs).|
+\textbf{Clause 1 (recursive):} \verb!merge([X|Xs], Ys, [X?|Zs?]) :- merge(Ys?, Xs?, Zs).!

 Moded clause:

 Variable types: \verb|X|:\verb|_|, \verb|X?|:\verb|_?| (head-head, duals); \verb|Xs|,\verb|Xs?|:\verb|Stream| (head-body, same); \verb|Ys|,\verb|Ys?|:\verb|Stream?| (head-body, same); \verb|Zs|,\verb|Zs?|:\verb|Stream| (head-body, same).